WIC Advocacy Toolkit

 In this toolkit you will find:

-- Why Education Matters!
-Information about why it’s important to talk about WIC on a local, state and national level.
+- Why Advocacy Matters: Explains why it’s important to talk about WIC on a local, state and national level.

-- Funding Basics - A quick explanation of how WIC is funded.
+- WIC Funding Basics: Provides an explanation of how WIC is funded.